STS-7: Mission summary

 STS-7 was scheduled to make the first orbiter landing at Kennedy Space Center's then-new Shuttle Landing Facility (SLF).
 Unacceptable weather forced a change to Runway 15 at Edwards Air Force Base.
 The landing took place on June 24, 1983, at 06:56:59 a.m.
 PDT.
+Aside from the third of the Approach and Landing Tests conducted by Enterprise in 1977, this was the only time a space shuttle landed on Runway 15.
 The mission lasted 6 days, 2 hours, 23 minutes, and 59 seconds, and covered about 3570000 km during 97 orbits of the Earth.
 Challenger was returned to KSC on June 29, 1983.

 Incidents

 External Tank serial number 6 after jettison from Challenger on June 18, 1983.
 The arrow indicates the white area on the left bipod ramp where foam had broken off.

 STS-7 experienced the first known Space Shuttle external tank (ET) bipod ramp foam shedding event during launch.
 This was the root cause of the eventual loss of Columbia during STS-107 almost two decades later.
 While Challenger was on-orbit, one of its windows was damaged non-critically by space debris.

+Sally Ride was presented approximately 100 tampons by NASA workers before launch, should she experience menstruation during the 6-day orbit (despite the typical amount of tampons used by women being 3-6 per day, depending on flow rate).